SageSeekerSociety/cheese-backend/README.md

 ## Run without installation

 If you only want to start the application, you can use `docs/scripts/cheese-start.sh` and `docs/scripts/cheese-restart.sh` to start and restart the application.
 You do not need to do anything else if you use these scripts.
-By default, after application is started in this way, it will be available at `http://localhost:3000`.
+By default, after the application is started in this way, it will be available at `http://localhost:3000`.

 Notice that these scripts use the latest docker image on GitHub built from the `dev` branch, so it has nothing to do with your local code.